 LeechHot Head Mohair Leech

-The Hot Head Mohair Leech is a simple yet effective leech pattern that combines the undulating action of mohair with a bright tungsten bead hotspot.
+Simple yet effective leech pattern combines the undulating action of mohair with a bright tungsten bead hotspot.
 The sparse mohair body creates lifelike movement in the water while remaining easy to cast.
-An excellent stillwater pattern that also performs well in slow-moving river sections.
+An excellent stillwater pattern that also performs well in slow-moving river sections where leeches are present.

 Year Round